vop_poc_nz: A Python Framework for Distributional Cost-Effectiveness and Value of Perspective Analysis: Case studies

 To explicitly quantify the value of adopting the societal perspective, Table~\ref{tab:vop_analysis} presents the Value of Perspective (VoP) analysis.
 This table highlights the decision discordance -- where the optimal strategy differs between perspectives -- and the resulting opportunity cost (VoP) of adhering to the narrower health system perspective.

 Figure~\ref{fig:ce_plane} visualizes the cost-effectiveness plane, highlighting the shift in the cost-effectiveness cloud when moving from the health system to the societal perspective.

-\subsection{Value of Perspective}
+\subsection{Value of perspective}

-While all interventions were cost-effective under both perspectives at the \$50,000 threshold, the \emph{Value of Perspective} analysis reveals the potential for decision discordance at lower thresholds.
-For example, at a \$20,000 threshold, Housing Insulation would be rejected under the Health System perspective but accepted under the Societal perspective, generating a positive VoP.
+Within the deterministic synthetic inputs, all interventions were cost-effective under both perspectives at the NZ\$50,000 threshold, while two of five produced decision discordance at NZ\$20,000/QALY.
+Under the declared uncertainty model, discordance probabilities were \PublicationSmokingDiscordance{} for smoking cessation and \PublicationHousingDiscordance{} for housing insulation.
+For example, at the lower threshold, Housing Insulation was rejected under the health-system perspective but accepted under the societal perspective, generating a positive $VoP_{HS\rightarrow Soc}$.
 Figure~\ref{fig:violin} illustrates the distribution of the Delta Net Monetary Benefit ($NMB_{soc} - NMB_{HS}$) for each intervention.
-The violin plot reveals that while most interventions show a positive societal bonus (distribution shifted right of zero), the magnitude and variance of this bonus differ significantly.
-Smoking Cessation, for instance, shows a long right tail, indicating a high probability of substantial productivity gains that are missed by the health system perspective.
+Most synthetic distributions are shifted to the right of zero, although the magnitude and variance of the perspective difference vary.
+Smoking Cessation shows a long right tail in the demonstration draws.
+This pattern is consistent with uncertain productivity gains omitted from the health-system perspective, but its magnitude should not be interpreted without additional draws and empirically validated inputs.

-\subsection{Uncertainty Analysis}
+\subsection{Uncertainty analysis}

 Figure~\ref{fig:ceac} presents the Cost-Effectiveness Acceptability Curve (CEAC), showing the probability that each intervention is cost-effective at varying willingness-to-pay thresholds.
-Figure~\ref{fig:equity_plane} illustrates the Equity Impact Plane, visualizing the trade-off between total health gains and equity impacts (reduction in unfair inequality).
-Finally, Figure~\ref{fig:sobol} displays the Sobol indices for the Housing Insulation model, identifying the key parameters driving the uncertainty in the Net Monetary Benefit.
+Shaded bands are Wilson 95\% intervals for the finite Monte Carlo sample.

-\section{Usage and Reproducibility}
+\section{Usage and reproducibility}

 The package provides both a command-line interface (CLI) for standard workflows and a Python API for custom analyses.